SYSC-3110-Monopoly-Game/Monopoly-Game/README.md

     For each class in package 'Model', a test class is created to test all testable methods in the class.
     For example, 'DiceTest.java' to test all methods in 'Dice.java'.

+## Known Issues/bugs

+When a player that's not in jail rolls a double, the game automatically rolls the dice again instead to waiting for an input from the 'Roll Dice' button.
+It sends the player to jail if dice rolls a double 3 times.
+In the view, only the last dice roll is shown.
+Ideally we would want to wait for user input to roll dice again when doubles are rolled and display all the dice pairs, not just the last rolled pair.
 </details>